+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Thomas Rothwell

-Thomas accepts instructions in all areas of residential, commercial and agricultural landlord and tenant law, as well as the law of real property more generally.
-He is developing a busy court and advisory practice, which features regular appearances in the County Court, but also includes work relating to the jurisdiction of the First-Tier Tribunal (Property Chamber).
-Thomas has also appeared in the High Court.
+Thomas accepts instructions in all areas of landlord and tenant law, whether residential, commercial or agricultural, as well as the law of real property more generally.
+He has established a busy court and advisory practice, featuring regular appearances in the County Court, the Property Chamber of the First-tier Tribunal and the High Court.

 • Easements, restrictive covenants, pre-emption rights and boundary disputes;